gneisstech/bedrock/runbooks/deployment.md

             1. navigate to `Resource groups->Kv-CfDev->cf-dev-master-kv - Secrets->cf-dev-oauth2-proxy-client-secret`
             1. click `add a new version`
             1. put the new client secret value into the value field
-        1) put the new app clinet id into the configuration of the AUTHN web app
+        1) put the new app client id into the configuration of the AUTHN web app
             1. navigate to  `Home->Resource groups->Authn-CfDev->cf-dev-auth-proxy - Configuration`
             2. change the configuration option `OAUTH2_PROXY_CLIENT_ID` to have the value of the client id from above
         2) create a new callback URL on the Atrius UI "application registration" (Authorizations)